 Mission and Vision

-The Health Communication Research Laboratory (HCRL) at the George Warren Brown School of Social Work at Washington University in St. Louis seeks to eliminate health disparities by increasing the reach and effectiveness of health information to low-income and minority populations.
+The Health Communication Research Laboratory (HCRL) at the Brown School at Washington University in St. Louis seeks to eliminate health disparities by increasing the reach and effectiveness of health information to low-income and minority populations.

-CommunicationWorks – Providing formative research, message development, and communication-materials development for community partners in public health, social services, and medicine
+- CommunicationWorks – Providing formative research, message development, and communication-materials for community partners in public health, social services, and medicine.

 - True Colors – The HCRL stock-photography service offers hundreds of professional photos of African Americans in family and community settings.
 Researchers and non-profit organizations may use True Colors free of charge.
 Our work has helped advance the science of health communication and led to the development of programs, products, and services now in use in real-world, non-research settings.

 We are committed to sharing the programs and products we develop, building community partnerships, and developing a diverse public-health workforce.

 We are one of five Centers of Excellence in Cancer Communication Research in the United States, as designated and awarded by the National Cancer Institute.